Standing and Advisory Committees & Working Groups

-Industry based standing committees and working groups ensure our many policies and advocacy initiatives are focussed.
+Industry based standing committees and working groups ensure our many policies and advocacy initiatives are focused.
 The views of member companies are integral to policy positions adopted and implemented by AMEC.

 If you are interested in joining an AMEC Committee or Working Group please contact the Association.
 Your organisation must be a current AMEC Member to participate..
 Find out more about becoming an AMEC Member, help shape AMEC’s Policy Positions and represent your industry.